Browse Econ Literature

 This literature review focuses on education policy implementation, its definition, processes and determinants.
 It aims to clarify what implementing policies involve in complex education systems to support policy work, building on the literature and country examples.

-2. Education policy implementation : A literature review and proposed
+3. Education policy implementation : A literature review and proposed

 This literature review focuses on education policy implementation, its definition, processes and determinants.
 It aims to clarify what implementing policies involve in complex education systems to support policy work, building on the literature and country examples.
 An introduction delves into the reasons behind the need to update the concept ...

-6. Education policy implementation: A LITERATURE
+6. Education policy implementation: A literature review and pro

-7. Education policy reviews
+17. Education policy reviews

 An education policy review is an independent evidence-based assessment of strategic policy domains which includes policy recommendations as well as specific project plans to be developed.
 In addition, and upon request of the national authorities, the policy review can include consultations to discuss these plans and coordinate efforts with ...